 I-4-2-40.Special Situations

-There are certain cases that require the court records assistant (CRA) to perform special processing.
+There are certain cases that require the court legal assistant to perform special processing.
 This section sets forth the guidelines for processing cases in these special situations.
-For processing expedited appeals cases, see Hearings, Appeals and Litigation Law (HALLEX) manual I-4-9-40.
+For guidance on processing expedited appeals cases, see Hearings, Appeals and Litigation Law (HALLEX) manual I-4-9-40.

 A. “B” or “C” Cases

 Cases referred to as “B” or “C” are those in which there was a prior final hearing decision on the same or a directly related issue.
-The hearing operation adds the letter “B” to the numbers of the second set of exhibits, and “C” to the third set, etc. In these cases, the CRA will:
+The hearing operation adds the letter “B” to the numbers of the second set of exhibits, “C” to the third set, etc. In these cases, the court legal assistant will:

 • Ensure the procedural material in the record consists of all relevant material from the current request for hearing through the final action of the Appeals Council (AC).
 See HALLEX I-4-2-10.